vuex-asr/vuex-asr/docs/learn-by-example/passing-bindings.md

     ...
 ```
-note the `asr-pass` attribute, since message was bound to this component it is available to be passed to a child component.
+Notice the `asr-pass` attribute, since message was bound to this component it is available to be passed to a child component.
 ```vue{6,7}
     // src/components/ExamplePassChild.vue